 Amos Dudley, a digital design student, made internet fame by his $60 braces that he made using a 3D printer.
 Although he’s apparently satisfied with the results, not everyone has access to a commercial 3D printer, the price of which usually runs from $6,000 to $750,000.
 His procedure used the same techniques that orthodontists use to straighten teeth, although Dudley’s teeth weren’t severely misaligned or damaged.

-The short answer is no. Orthodontists need a bachelor’s degree before they can enroll in general dentistry training, and then they spend several more years of training in the specialty field of orthodontics.
+The short answer is no. Orthodontists need a bachelor’s degree before they can enroll in general teeth training, and then they spend several more years of training in the specialty field of orthodontics.
 It’s impossible to replicate their expertise without their training, so those who try the trend of DIY braces or dentistry can jeopardize both their dental health and their general health.
 Problems that can occur with DIY dentistry include:

 - Root destruction